gazebo-web/cloudsim/pkg/orchestrator/README.md

 ks := kubernetes.NewDefaultKubernetes(client, initializer, logger)
 ```

-These steps are in the `InitializeKubernetes`.
+These steps are in the `InitializeKubernetes` function.

 <hr>